Ash's Rice and Veg Stir-fry

 - Chill flakes, to taste

-- Proten extras, eg tofu pieces, edamame beans (fresh soya beans)
+- Protein extras, eg tofu pieces, edamame beans (fresh soya beans) or fried cubes of tempeh

 1. If using brown rice, rinse in a sieve, place in a medium saucepan and cover with 3 mugs of cold water.
 Bring to boil with the lid on then reduce heat, Cook for 20-30 minutes with the lid on then remove from heat.
 Check it doesn't catch - drizzle in a little hot water and give it a stir if it does but don't swamp it.